rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

 *Description*: Pairs of values represent indices of covalently bonded atoms.
 The indices point to the [Atom data](#atom-data) arrays.
 Only covalent bonds may be given.
+*Note*: This is an optional field in that if your mmtf file contains no bonds, the field is not required to exist (for decoding purposes).
+If bonds exist this must be defined.

 *Example*: